DHMH Data Portals

-The Maryland Behavioral Risk Factor Surveillance System (BRFSS) contains data from an annual statewide telephone survey that tracks prevalence and trends over time for a wide variety of risk factors and health conditions.
-Maryland conducts approximately 11,000 interviews annuallly.
+Maryland's BRFSS contains data from an annual statewide telephone survey that tracks prevalence and trends over time for a wide variety of risk factors and health conditions.
+Maryland conducts approximately 11,000 interviews annually.

 The Maryland Health Quality Portal contains information on health insurance plans, hospitals, long-term care facilities, physicians, and allied health professionals in Maryland.The information is intended for users to make more informed decisions about their health care.